10% Throughput Gains, Without Disruption

 That’s where Six15’s ST1 Bluetooth® HUD came in.

-Rather than replacing devices or reworking systems, the HUD simply moved the instructions from the handheld screen into the associate’s line of sight.
-Paired with a ring scanner, it allowed users to pick hands-free—without changing the underlying process at all.
+Rather than replacing devices or reworking systems, the HUD moved the instructions from the handheld screen into the associate's line of sight—so users could pick hands-free with a ring scanner.

 Same system.
 Same workflow.
 Same work.
 Just a different way of interacting with it.

 Some users found the display unfamiliar.
-Others described it as slightly uncomfortable at first.
-A few questioned whether it was actually helping or just adding something new to manage.
+A few called it uncomfortable at first.
+Others wondered whether it was helping at all, or just one more thing to manage.

 Any time you introduce a new way of working—even a small one—there's a period where it feels like friction before it feels like progress.